Meeranegi/House-Manager/README.md

 # House-Manager
-Cost cutting
+Cost cutting in expenses
-marketing
+marketing for buying household
-Organsing activity and event
+Organsing activity and event-function